degreepath/auditor/tests/snapshots/2015-16/major/political-science.md

 For this requirement, you must take at least one course within the STAT department.

 ## French, German, Spanish
-For this requirement, you must take at least one course within the FREN, GERM, or SPAN department and with the “>= 232” `number` attribute.
+For this requirement, you must take at least one course within the FREN, GERM, or SPAN department past 232.

 ## Chinese, Greek, Latin, Japanese, Norwegian, Russian
-For this requirement, you must take at least one course within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department and with the “>= 231” `number` attribute.
+For this requirement, you must take at least one course within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.

 # Research Methods